PROSLab/IoTEventLogRoutineDetector/detection/README.md

 # Routine Detector - Detection

-The project refers to the community detection parte of the Routine Detector approach.
+The project refers to the community detection part of the Routine Detector approach.

 ## Requirements
 The environment require Python `3.10.x`.